 Serving is a way of sharing the love of God with others.
-Bible teachers need to get beyond simply teaching how to serve to the core motivation for serving.
+People will be more prone to want to serve when they tap into this core motivation.
+Consequently, Bible teachers need to get beyond simply teaching their students "how to" serve.

 Geared to Any Age:

 - Objective: Help Students Want to Serve

 - Let's Get Practical about Serving